StreetSupport/mhp/site/content/action-groups/womens-homelessness-inclusion.md

     **What is the purpose of the group?**

-    * To drive change towards more women-only accommodation

-    **What we mean by women-only accommodation is:**

-    * Completely separate from male accommodation

-    * Small accommodation – a smaller building with fewer rooms

-    * Properly staffed and trauma informed

-    * To improve homeless services for women in Manchester
+    * To amplify women's experiences of homelessness, which are often overlooked

-    * Through meaningful involvement from experts by experience to ensure women’s voices are heard, listened to and acted on by services and decision makers
+    * To ensure women with lived experience of homelessness have a safe space to meet and through meaningful involvement their voices are heard, listened to and acted on by services and decision makers

     **What are the aims of the group?**